UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-3/milestone-3-report.md

 - 9 maps from the National Geologic Map Database (NGMDB) that had GIS data linked directly from their main page (6 had shapefile data that we could import)
-- 93 maps (including many partial/incomplete datasets) submitted by TA1
+- 93 maps (including partial/incomplete datasets) submitted by TA1 performers
-  performers UIUC, UMN/Inferlink, and Uncharted during the 6-month hackathon
+  UIUC, UMN/Inferlink, and Uncharted during the 6-month hackathon, covering maps relevant to the "MANIAC" magmatic nickel challenge

 The successful bulk staging of maps is a significant step for Macrostrat's infrastructure.
 The 210 maps staged since the beginning of February represent